Christina002128/pre_miRNA_structure/Manual.md

-# README.md for Your Bioinformatics Pipeline
+# README.md for Structure Prediction of miRNA Precursor Pipeline

 ---

 ## Overview
-This pipeline is designed for the extraction, analysis, and conversion of miRNA precursor sequences and structures in a bioinformatics context.
-Leveraging the Snakemake workflow management system, it automates the process of sequence extraction, structure prediction, and data formatting, facilitating efficient and reproducible analyses.
+This pipeline is designed for the extraction, analysis, and conversion of miRNA precursor sequences and structures.
+Leveraging the Snakemake workflow management system, it automates the process of precursors sequence extraction, structure prediction, and data formatting, facilitating efficient and reproducible analyses.

 ---

-## Files and Structure
+## Scripts and Environment Files
 - **Snakefile**: Defines the workflow rules and dependencies.
+- **extract_precursors.py**: Extracts miRNA precursor sequences.
 - **convert_to_tsv.py**: Converts data into TSV format.
-- **extract_precursors.py**: Extracts miRNA precursor sequences.
+- **config/config.yaml**: Conda configuration for Snakefile.
 - **extract_precursors.yaml**: Conda environment for `extract_precursors.py`.
 - **predict_structure.yaml**: Conda environment for RNA structure prediction.